Support for Home School Parents

 - Completing the online or paper Notice of Intent form

-- Addressing the waiting period of 5 school days for students leaving public school to home school
+- Explaining the waiting period of 5 school days for students leaving public school to home school (if the NOI is filed after August 15 of the current school year)

-- Re-entering the public school as a home school student
+- Giving information on how to re-enter the public school as a home school student

-- Pursuing academic courses and extracurricular activities through the public schools
+- Informing parents/guardians on how to enroll their homeschool student into academic courses and extracurricular activities through public schools.

 Connecting You